Basics for mapping company structures in One Identity Manager

 The effect on the allocation of company resources is explained in the following example for assigning an application.

 In the diagram above a section of a company’s structure is illustrated.
-In addition, system entitlements are listed that are assigned to the respective department.
-An employee in dealer sales is assigned all the system entitlements that are allocated to their department and all those on the entire organization path.
-In this case, theses are the Azure Active Directory groups 1 and 2 and the SharePoint Online groups 1 and 2.
+In addition, software applications are listed that are assigned to the respective department.
+An employee in dealer sales is assigned all the software applications that are allocated to their department and all those on the entire organization path.
+In this case, they are email, text processing, address management and internet software.

 Figure 1: Assignment through top-down inheritance